 A peer-reviewed scholarly journal that provides researchers and public and private policymakers with the latest research findings, methods, and concepts related to the financing, organization, delivery, evaluation, and outcomes of health services.

 Publishes scholarly papers that illuminate and add new insights to our understanding of important policy issues involving health and health care.
 The intended audience includes the academic community, researchers working in all types of settings, and decision makers in both the public and private sectors.

-This book proposes a strategy that involves reforming payment systems; building the Nation's health-data infrastructure; providing technical assistance to providers; increasing community collaboration; sharing best practices; and training health professionals in systems engineering approaches.
+LIMITED TO 1 CONCURRENT USER.
+PLEASE CLOSE WHEN FINISHED TO ALLOW OTHERS TO USE THE BOOK.
+Strategy for reforming payment systems; building a health-data infrastructure; providing technical assistance; increasing community collaboration; sharing best practices; and training health professionals in systems engineering approaches.

 Scholarly Projects, Research, and Publishing Resources

 A series of free, online education modules developed by the American Medical Association to help students develop competencies in Health Systems Science.
 The first six modules in the new Health Systems Science Learning Series are available for free through the AMA Ed Hub™.
 The six modules cover the following topics: Health Care Delivery Systems, Patient Safety, Population Health, Quality Improvement, Social Determinants of Health, and Systems Thinking.

 Beyond Flexner Alliance (BFA) is a national movement, focused on health equity and training health professionals as agents of more equitable health care.
 This movement takes us beyond centuries-old conventions in health professions education to train providers prepared to build a system that is not only better, but fairer.